-GOS Advisory 0004-2022 High-risk and other monitored jurisdictions identified by FATF
+GOS Advisory 0001-2023 High-risk and other monitored jurisdictions identified by FATF

-In accordance with section 21.(2)(b) of the Money Laundering and Terrorism (Prevention) Act, the Anti-money laundering and Countering the financing of terrorism (AML/CFT) Group of Supervisors in Belize hereby advises financial institutions, designated non-financial businesses and professions and other reporting entities that on October 21, 2022 the Financial Action Task Force (FATF) identified jurisdictions with strategic deficiencies in their regimes to combat money laundering, terrorist financing, and proliferation financing (ML/TF/PF) in the following two public documents:
+In accordance with section 21.(2)(b) of the Money Laundering and Terrorism (Prevention) Act, the Anti-money laundering and Countering the financing of terrorism (AML/CFT) Group of Supervisors in Belize hereby advises financial institutions, designated non-financial businesses and professions and other reporting entities that on 24 February 2023 the Financial Action Task Force (FATF) identified jurisdictions with strategic deficiencies in their regimes to combat money laundering, terrorist financing, and proliferation financing (ML/TF/PF) in the following two public documents:

 - 1. High-Risk Jurisdictions subject to a Call for Action High-risk jurisdictions have significant strategic deficiencies in their regimes to counter ML/TF/PF.
-For all countries identified as high-risk, the FATF calls on all members and urges all jurisdictions to apply enhanced due diligence, and in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the ML/TF/PF risks emanating from the country. - (a) Jurisdictions subject to a FATF call on its members and other jurisdictions to apply countermeasures
+For all countries identified as high-risk, the FATF calls on all members and urges all jurisdictions to apply enhanced due diligence, and, in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the ML/TF/PF risks emanating from the country.
+This list is often externally referred to as the "black list". - (a) Jurisdictions subject to a FATF call on its members and other jurisdictions to apply countermeasures